5jpablo/5jpablo.github.io/projects/Forecasting_SP500.md

 Three different methodologies will be employed to achieve this goal:

 - **ARIMA (AutoRegressive Integrated Moving Average)**: A popular statistical method for time series forecasting that captures the linear dependencies in the data.
-- **SARIMA (Seasonal AutoRegressive Integrated Moving Average)**: An extension of ARIMA that handles seasonality in the data, providing a more comprehensive approach for time series with seasonal patterns.
+- **RNN (Recurrent Neural Network)**: A type of neural network designed to work with sequence data, capable of capturing temporal dependencies in time series.
-- **LSTM (Long Short-Term Memory)**: A type of recurrent neural network (RNN) that is well-suited for capturing long-term dependencies and non-linear patterns in time series data.
+- **LSTM (Long Short-Term Memory)**: A more advanced type of recurrent neural network (RNN) that is well-suited for capturing long-term dependencies and non-linear patterns in time series data.

 By leveraging these models, the project aims to compare their performance and determine the most effective approach for predicting the S&P 500 index prices.
 The project will involve several key steps, including data collection, preprocessing, model building, evaluation, and implementation.

-### Project Steps
+## Project Steps

-- **Data Collection**: Historical data of the S&P 500 index will be gathered using the Yahoo Finance API.
+1. **Data Collection**: Historical data of the S&P 500 index will be gathered using the Yahoo Finance API.
-- **Data Preprocessing**: The data will be cleaned and prepared for modeling.
+2. **Data Preprocessing**: The data will be cleaned and prepared for modeling.
 This includes handling missing values, normalizing the data, and creating training and test sets.
-- **Model Building**:
+3. **Model Building**:
     - **ARIMA**: The optimal parameters (p, d, q) will be identified, and the ARIMA model will be fitted.
-   - **SARIMA**: The seasonal components will be identified, and the SARIMA model will be fitted.
+    - **RNN**: A simple RNN will be designed and trained to capture temporal patterns in the time series data.
     - **LSTM**: An LSTM network will be designed and trained to capture the complex patterns in the time series data.
-- **Model Evaluation**: The models will be evaluated based on their predictive performance using metrics such as RMSE (Root Mean Squared Error), MAE (Mean Absolute Error), and MAPE (Mean Absolute Percentage Error).
+4. **Model Evaluation**: The models will be evaluated based on their predictive performance using metrics such as RMSE (Root Mean Squared Error), MAE (Mean Absolute Error), and MAPE (Mean Absolute Percentage Error).
-- **Forecasting and Visualization**: The trained models will be used to forecast future prices of the S&P 500, and the results will be visualized to compare their effectiveness.
+5. **Forecasting and Visualization**: The trained models will be used to forecast future prices of the S&P 500, and the results will be visualized to compare their effectiveness.
-- **Implementation**: The final models will be deployed in a user-friendly application for real-time forecasting.

 By the end of this project, a comprehensive understanding of different time series forecasting techniques and their applicability to financial data is expected.
 The insights gained from this study will be valuable for making informed investment decisions and improving financial strategies.